dreger/1000-nights/readme.md

 3. Create a pull request with your changes
 4. Get reading!

+_Optionally: I've never had the chance to use by Bitcoin address for anything, but should you feel inclined to help me stay caffeinated - thanks!
+Address: 19FtJ8iTeirT9qqw9HMjE9n76KfBA33zEU_

 ## About
 In 2001, Ray Bradbury [gave a speech at](http://www.youtube.com/watch?v=_W-r7ABrMYU) (video starts around 11:00) the University of California where he encouraged young writers to read three things every night: